-Information on all activities, as well as contacts of guides and organizers can be found in our Events and Activities Calendar.
-Lokal people are very friendly and interconnected, and everyone will be happy to refer you to more interesting things in the area.
-By using these local tourist services, you provide great support to the to the "keepers" of traditional heritage and local villages social and economic revitalization.
+Updated information on all activities, as well as contacts of guides and organizers, can be found under Events and Activities / Monthly Experience Ideas.
+Local people are very friendly and interconnected, and everyone will be happy to refer you to more interesting things in the area.
+By using these local tourist services, you provide great support to the to the "keepers" of traditional heritage and to local villages social and economic revitalization.
 Thank you!

 A Bit About the Past

 The construction of the airfield Zeljava started in 1968 and lasted for 12 years.
 The chief engineer was Mr. Dragoslav Sobotka.
 The task of designing a military base envisaged an accommodation for two to three reinforced squadrons of fighter aircraft (then modern MiG-21) with supporting areas, air traffic control, meteorological station and additional facilities that would be used to accommodate hunting aviation regiment comprising of three to five squadrons.

 The estimated value of the property was 8 billion dollars and was the most expensive military investment in former Yugoslavia.

 The position of the military base